Learn more about the 400-year history of the Union Flag or Union Jack.

 Given at Our Court at Greenwich this fifth day of May in the tenth year of our Reign of England Scotland France and Ireland, Defender of the Faith &c.

-Civilian vessels still cannot use the Union Jack but have their own jack instead, a white-bordered Union Jack.
+Civilian vessels still cannot use the Union Jack, but instead have their own jack, a white-bordered Union Jack.

-A variety of different designs were used until the restoration of King Charles II in May 1660 saw the return of the pre-1649 flags.
+The English Parliament ordered the Admiralty to choose a new design, and several different patterns were flown until May 1660, when the restoration of King Charles II saw the return of the pre-1649 flags.

 History of the Union Flag: Act of Union, 1707

-The Act of Union of 1707 united the previously indepent Kingdoms of England and Scotland in one realm.
+The Act of Union of 1707 united the previously independent Kingdoms of England and Scotland in a single realm.

-The first article of the Treaty of Union stated that its flag would be the crosses of St George and St Andrew conjoined as Queen Anne saw fit.
+In its first article, the Treaty of Union stated that the flag of the new realm would be the crosses of St George and St Andrew conjoined as Queen Anne saw fit.

 The Queen decided to keep the existing design.